Deputy Division Director of Case Practice

 * Evaluate employee performance, recommending hiring, firing, promoting and disciplining of subordinates.

-* Serve as a liaison to and collaborate with the Policy Development Unit to review existing policies and assist with the development of future policies to support best practice.
+* Serve as a liaison to and collaborates with the Policy Development Unit to review existing policies and assist with the development of future policies to support best practice.

 * Serve as a liaison to the DCF Office of Analytics and System Improvement, the Children’s System of Care, the Division of Family and Community Partnerships, the Division on Women and other offices across the Department for coordination of practice related matters.